peter-wilkins-mayden/acblog/_posts/2015-09-18-welcome-to-jekyll.markdown

 With a family to support I can’t afford to be unsalaried and certainly can't afford to get a degree.
 Information Technology changes so fast that there are more opportunities for a career-changer than traditional professions and employers are more open minded about who they hire.

-I had already started a series of online courses based on an Infoworld article which suggests you can replicate a First Class Computer Science degree using free resources on the web.
+I had already started a series of online courses based on [this Infoworld article](http://www.infoworld.com/article/2614635/application-development/-200k-for-a-computer-science-degree--or-these-free-online-classes-.html) which suggests you can replicate a First Class Computer Science degree using free resources on the web.
 Perhaps so, but I have definitely landed on my feet getting into Mayden Academy.
 I can't put a value on the knowledge and experience I've already gained after just one week (and there's plenty still to come).

 It is also very rewarding studying in a group of intelligent and motivated people and the pace has been fast but not uncomfortable.
 Luke and Mike have done a great job keeping it fresh and interesting.
 I think it takes a very focused and determined person to go it alone.
 My advice is, at the very least, find a mentor to keep you from getting side tracked and wasting your time.